 Title

-The title is the third element in an APA citation.
-It shows what the report is about.
+The title is the third element in an APA reference list entry.
+It shows what the report is called.

 Title Only

-Reference List Entry Format the title of the report in the reference entry as follows:
+Format the title section of the reference list entry as follows:

 Italicize the title.